cartesi/rollups-examples/auction/README.md

 Withdrawals can also be executed with the help of the front-end console, by [sending inputs](../frontend-console/README.md#sending-inputs) command `erc721withdrawal` to the DApp.

-As an example, the command below shows how to withdraw an NFT (contract `0xc6e7DF5E7b4f2A278906862b61205850344D4e7d`, aka locally deployed SimpleERC721 contract, and `token_id` `1`) from the default account:
+As an example, the command below shows how to withdraw an NFT (*SimpleERC721* contract, locally deployed at  `0xc6e7DF5E7b4f2A278906862b61205850344D4e7d`, and `token_id` `1`) from the default account:

 ```shell
 yarn start input send --payload '{